ULCC/dart_hydra_provisioning/README.md

 vagrant up
 ```

-The following scripts can be run standalone from any CentosBox to deploy either Hyku or ULCC_Hyrax:
+The following script can be run standalone from any CentosBox to deploy Hyku:

 ```
 hydra\provision_hyku.sh
-hydra\provision_hyrax.sh
 ```

 ### Solr AWS (Centos7)